xgironx/checkpoint-04/README.md

 }
 ```

+Using Ruby...
-Using Ruby, remove Belle from the town residents, and
+- Remove Belle from the town residents
-add her to the list of guests in the castle.
+- Add her to the list of guests in the castle.

-Write your code here:
+Write your code here...

 ```ruby
 # code here
 ```

 ### Question 3

-Assume you have an array of strings representing friend's names:
+Assume you have an array of strings representing friend's names...

 ```ruby
 friends = ["Chip Potts", "Cogsworth", "Lumière", "Mrs. Potts"]
 ```

-Using `.each` AND string interpolation, produce output (using `puts`) like so:
+Using `.each` and string interpolation, `puts` the following text...

 ```
 Belle is friends with Chip Potts